-- It was discussed during each parent and teacher conference - Shared during every parent meeting and copies were provided and available. - Pamphlets are available in the front office - Pamphlets are available in the front reception area - Pamphlets are available in the Parent Resource Center - · Policy is also located in the District website - Pamphlets are available at the Fort Bliss office - Pamphlets are available at Garrison commander's office.

-• Pamphlets are available through a business owner within our community.
+- It was discussed during each parent and teacher conference - Shared during every parent meeting and copies were provided and available. - Pamphlets are available in the front office - Pamphlets are available in the Parent Resource Center - Policy is also located in the District website - Pamphlets are available through a business owner within our community.